 node takes almost no

 We want interactions to be fast, even on large, complex pages, so we want re-rendering the page to take time proportional to the size of the change, and not proportional to the size of the page.
 I call this the principle of incremental performance, and it’s crucial for handling large and complex web applications.
 Not only does it make text editing fast, it also means that developers can think about performance one change at a time, without considering the contents of the whole page.
 Incremental performance is therefore necessary for complex applications.
-But the principle of incremental performance also really constrains our browser implementation.
-For example, even traversing the whole layout tree would take time proportional to the whole page, not the change being made, so we can’t even afford to do that.

 To achieve incremental performance, we’re going to need to think of